oleksiyk/kafka/README.md

 ## Connection

+### Initial Brokers

 __no-kafka__ will connect to the hosts specified in `connectionString` constructor option unless it is omitted.
 In this case it will use KAFKA_URL environment variable or fallback to default `kafka://127.0.0.1:9092`.
 For better availability always specify several initial brokers: `10.0.1.1:9092,10.0.1.2:9092,10.0.1.3:9092`.
-The `kafka://` prefix is optional.
+The `/` prefix is optional.

+### Disconnect / Timeout Handling
 All network errors are handled by the library: producer will retry sending failed messages for configured amount of times, simple consumer and group consumer will try to reconnect to failed host, update metadata as needed as so on.

+### Remapping Broker Addresses
+Sometimes the advertised listener addresses for a Kafka cluster may be incorrect from the client, such as when a Kafka farm is behind NAT or other network infrastructure.
+In this scenario it is possible to pass a `brokerRedirection` option to the `Producer`, `SimpleConsumer` or `GroupConsumer`.

+The value of the `brokerDirection` can be either:

+  - A function returning a tuple of host (string) and port (integer), such as:

+        brokerRedirection: function (host, port) {
+            return {
+                host: host + '.somesuffix.com', // Fully qualify
+                port: port + 100,               // Port NAT
+            }
+        }

+  - A simple map of connection strings to new connection strings, such as:

+        brokerRedirection: {
+            'some-host:9092': 'actual-host:9092',
+            'kafka://another-host:9092': 'another-host:9093',
+            'third-host:9092': 'kafka://third-host:9000'
+        }

+A common scenario for this kind of remapping is when a Kafka cluster exists within a Docker application, and the internally advertised names needed for container to container communication do not correspond to the actual external ports or addresses when connecting externally via other tools.

 ### Reconnection delay
 In case of network error which prevents further operations __no-kafka__ will try to reconnect to Kafka brokers in a endless loop with the optionally progressive delay which can be configured with `reconnectionDelay` option.